yann300/remix-challenges/README.md

  For fixing this issue, we need, in the contract, to keep a mapping of all the users that completed the challenge (using msg.sender), it is also possible to make the salt to be a signature, we then need to verify that a signature has been processed by a given adrdress.

- ## Pre image verification
+ ## Completing the challenge

  - install remixd by running `npm i @remix-project/remixd` . it allows to share a local folder with remix.
- - clone the following repository: `git clone https://github.com/yann300/zokrates-preimage`
+ - clone the following repository: `git clone https://github.com/yann300/remix-challenges`
  - go to that folder and run `remixd`
- - open https://remix.ethereum.org and select "Connectt to localhost"
+ - open https://remix.ethereum.org and select "Connect to localhost"
  - open the file './src/script/compute.ts'
  - choose value for inputs and run the script
  - if the program execute correctly this means that you successfully found the 4 values that lead to the hash hardcoded in the program.